XiaoDongLab/deepDMI/README.md

 ### Step 4.
 Train and apply deepDMI model on the input with artifical epimutations

+• In step 4, train and apply deepDMI model on the data above.
 ```shell
 python deepDMI_2_model_${version}.py -i ${sn}.autosome.artificial -b 100
 ```